Princess Elisabeth of Saxony: Marriages and issue

 On 10 February 1855 her husband died in Turin, leaving Elizabeth a widow at the age of 25.

 Before her second year of widowhood had ended, she remarried on 4 October 1856 with her chamberlain Niccolò Bernoud, Marchese di Rapallo.
 They married secretly, before her period of official mourning was over.
 This act so infuriated her brother-in-law Victor Emmanuel II of Italy that he ordered her into virtual exile and disallowed her from seeing her two children.
-They were later reunited however.
+They were later reunited, however.

 In 1882, her second husband committed suicide.
 Court gossip had often hinted that their marriage was unhappy, and his suicide added fuel to these stories.
 Elisabeth had no children from her second marriage.

 Death

 Elisabeth suffered an attack of apoplexy in 1910, which caused her health to quickly deteriorate.
-She died in Piedmont, Kingdom of Italy on 14 August 1912.
+She died in Piedmont, Kingdom of Italy on 14 August 1912, at the age of 82.
+Out of her parents' six daughters, she was the only one to live past the age of thirty.